 A Republic is a representative system of government that elects a head of state, such as a president, who serves for a restricted period of time.
 The majority’s voice prevails with a constitution or charter of rights protecting the basic rights of minorities.

-A Democracy is a government where, whether through elected representatives or directly, all eligible citizens possess the right to equally participate within that system, even as such laws are usually decided by voting.
+A Democracy is a government where, whether through elected representatives or directly, all eligible citizens possess the right to equally participate within that system.

 A Liberal Democracy does not simply accept that the will of majorities should define what constitutes the public good.
 Instead, unlike other forms of government, all citizens participate and contribute to the creation and continual development of the laws which govern them.
 Democracies also allow individuals and minorities the liberty to freely express opinions and participate as equal citizens in the public life of the community and nation.